-No, for example the increased frequency of medically diagnosed speech and language disorders and intake of medication: that is a result of the parent survey.
+No. For example the increased frequency of medically diagnosed speech and language disorders and intake of medication: that is a result of the parent survey.
 We did not expect that this would show up so clearly.
 This is something we really need to pursue further to find out what exactly is behind it.
 In your opinion, how serious are these speech and language disorders?

 We do not know exactly which type of disorders led to the differences shown in our study.
 But we did examine whether the children who, according to their parents, had a speech or language disorder differ from the other children in terms of their reading performance.
 This is not the case.
 This is why we do not believe that we are looking at very serious disorders here.
 But we do not know exactly, and this is why there have to be follow-up investigations.
 If parents hear about your study and start asking themselves whether their child is worse off than children in quieter areas: what would you tell them?
-We asked the parents and the children about the physical and mental wellbeing of the children.
+We asked the parents and the children about the latter's physical and mental well-being.
 This was represented as very positive by both groups.
-Children exposed to aviation noise do not feel bad, but they do feel a tiny bit less good.
-Other factors certainly have a greater influence on the wellbeing of the children.
+Children exposed to aircraft noise do not feel bad, but they do feel a tiny bit less good.
+Other factors certainly have a greater influence on the well-being of the children.
 Nonetheless, the effect is statistically significant.
-And we cannot tell how that will develop in the long term if the children have to live and learn under the influence of aviation noise.
+And we cannot tell how that will develop in the long term if the children have to live and learn under the influence of aircraft noise.
 You identified a delay in learning to read of up to two months in second-grade pupils.
-Does this mean that children living near an airport are less likely to complete secondary school or generally have fewer chances?
+Does this mean that children living near an airport are less likely to complete A-levels or generally have fewer chances?
 It is not possible to answer that with any certainty because we do not know how the relatively small difference in the second-grade pupils will turn out in the long term.
 First we have to say that the identified statistical effect on the reading performance is small.
 There are other influencing factors that are far more important.
 But we do not know how that will develop.
 We also surveyed the school directors of the participating schools.
-We asked them which proportion of the children in their school go on to secondary school from primary.
-We did not find any difference here: in the schools exposed to high levels of aviation noise that participated in the study, on average the same proportion of children went on to secondary school as in the schools with lower exposure.
+We asked them what proportion of the children in their school go on to grammar school from primary.
+We did not find any difference here: in the participating schools exposed to high levels of aircraft noise, on average the same proportion of children went on to grammar schooll as in the schools with lower exposure.

-Monkey Business Images/Shutterstoc You also spoke to teachers ...
+You also spoke to teachers...

-Yes, the clarity of the results of the teacher survey were a surprise.
+Yes, the clarity of the results of the teacher survey was a surprise.
 We know that interruptions of the teaching flow are very unfavourable for children at this age.
 Up to now, research has focused mainly on reading performance.
 But these frequent interruptions can, of course, also have an unfavourable effect on other subjects.